Transfer of IP rights in Spain

 14. It is possible to pledge a trademark?
 If yes, is it required to record such pledge in the trademark register?

-Yes, trademark registers and trademark applications can be pledged (according to Spanish law it is actually a mortgage over a movable asset) by the owner or by the licensee who is entitled to assign his right to third parties.
+Yes, trademark registrations and trademark applications can be pledged (according to Spanish law it is considered a mortgage over a movable asset) by the owner or by the licensee who is entitled to assign their right to third parties.

-Mortgages on trademark rights shall be first recorded in the Moveable Property Register (Registro de Bienes Muebles) which shall notify the Trademark Registry of such registration for its recording in it.
+Mortgages on trademark rights shall be first recorded in the Moveable Property Register (Registro de Bienes Muebles) which shall notify the SPTO of such registration for its recording in their registry.

 Portrait ofMaría González Gordon